Rutwik-Kikani/Simform-Training/JSPractice/js-calculator/ReadME.txt

 /**Instruction for use**/
-1. keyboard support shown keys only other than that key press will get alert.
+1. keyboard support: shown keys only other than that key press will get alert.
 2. for clearing screen press "esc" key
 3. for answer press "enter" key.
 4. if display say "Error" means the math expression you enter is invalid